-Cleaning tips are essential for us all, especially time-crunched parents.
-In this post, I will share some cleaning tips to cut down your housework time.
+Cleaning tips for home are essential for us all, especially time-crunched parents.
+In this post, I will share some cleaning tips for home to cut down your housework time.

 Since becoming a mom, corner-cutting has become my specialty.
 Obviously keeping things sanitary is important, but if there’s anything that can lighten the cleaning load, I’m all in!
 Here are some unconventional chores to STOP doing right NOW.
 The result?
 More time for the life you love!